U’Khand: BJP MLA’s son gets vaccine jab ahead of official schedule for his age group | Politics

 Covaxin is available only at a select few centres in the state.

+When contacted, Kunwar Pranav Singh Champion said his son got the vaccine shot as he is a frontline worker actively involved in stopping the spread of the virus.

-Kunwar Pranav Singh Champion is not new to controversies.
+State BJP media in-charge Manveer Singh Chauhan said all, whether a minister or MLA, should follow the coronavirus guidelines issued by the Centre.
+"We have to defeat coronavirus together."
+Champion is not new to controversies.
 He was in the news a few years ago when a video clip in which he was seen dancing to a popular Bollywood number with guns in his hands went viral.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)